yacubus-bishcus/SmartStocks/README.md

 cmake -S . -B build
 cmake --build build --config Release
 ```
+Force a clean rebuild when needed.
+If you suspect stale objects (for example, after switching compilers or changing build flags), either delete the cpp/build/ directory before repeating the steps above or run cmake --build build --config Release --target clean followed by another build invocation.
+This ensures the executable is regenerated from scratch with the latest sources and configuration.

 You can override the executable location at runtime with the environment variable `SMARTSTOCKS_CPP_EXEC`.